Clarence Victor: Jerry Black

 After serving three years and three months of his sentence, Victor was paroled in 1967 and returned to Omaha.
 During the next nine years, he got into a relationship with a woman named Iona Chase, found himself a job as a foundry worker and housed several children in his apartment.
 He is not known to have exhibited troublesome behavior, but rarely interacted with his neighbors.

 On April 26, 1976, Victor broke into the house of his neighbor, 24-year-old Jerry Black, a clerk at Northwestern Bell who was talking with a friend of hers on the phone at the time.
 When she told him to back away, Victor lunged at her with a pocket knife and slit her throat, inflicting a four-inch-deep gash.
-When he finished, he threw the knife into a nearby yard and asked Chase to help him conceal the crime scene, which she helped him did.
+When he finished, he threw the knife into a nearby yard and asked Chase to help him conceal the crime scene, which she did.
 Despite their attempts, the pair were arrested on the following day and the children in their apartment were placed in foster care.
 Victor was held without bond while awaiting trial.

 Despite being arraigned on murder charges yet again, Victor pleaded guilty to second-degree murder.
 Due to this, District Judge Donald Hamilton gave him a 20-year sentence.